How to Conduct a Remote Interview to Find and Attract the Best Hires

 - Quiet background - Do your best to eliminate auditory distractions where possible.
 Silence your cell phone, turn off music or noisy appliances/electronics, etc.

-- A Well-Constructed Camera Background – whether this means using backgrounds provided through your software or placing your camera in a room with bookshelves and artwork behind it, you will want to be mindful of your camera background.
-If artwork and bookshelves are too close to the foreground, it can also be a little too loud.
-So placing the camera at a nice distance helps.
+- A Well-Constructed Camera Background – whether this means using backgrounds provided through your software or placing your camera in a room with bookshelves and artwork behind it, you'll want to be mindful of your camera background and how close or far you appear on-screen.

-Applicants will already be nervous.
-If you’re going to get the best out of them, you will want to set the candidates at ease and make them feel comfortable.
+If you’re going to get the best out of them, you'll want to set the candidates at ease and make them feel comfortable.
 This will help them be in the best state of mind to communicate why they’re a good fit.

-Of course, that doesn’t mean you can’t press in and ask tough questions to see whether they can communicate effectively.
-Just be sure that overall, you foster a warm and open tone first.
+Of course, that doesn’t mean you can’t kick off the interview with a curveball question to see whether they can communicate effectively.
+Just be sure that overall, you open with a warm and open tone.

-Practice 5: Create a structure for your remote interview process.
+Practice 5: Create your structure for a successful remote interview process

-Creating a structure around your remote interview process is especially important when interviewing at scale—including both live and asynchronous interviews.
+Creating a structure around your remote job interview process is especially important when interviewing at scale—including both live and screening interviews.

 In order to keep on top of a major influx of candidates, establish basic guidelines to keep you focused and on track.

-- Opening – Elaborate on the job description, your company, and the team candidates would join.
+- Opening – Elaborate on the job description, your company, and any team member candidates would work alongside.
 Outline expectations for the role and detail the strengths essential to success in the position.

 - Interviewer Q&A – A list of questions you have prepared ahead of time will keep you from losing your way in this segment of the remote interview.
 Exact questions will depend on your company’s values and the nature of the position.